 The cannabis plant contains many cannabinoids, terpenes, and flavonoids that have different effects on the human body.

-Two things our readers and customers ask us often are, "what is the difference between CBG vs CBD?" and "does CBG get you high?" - mostly because our full spectrum CBD vapes are 10% CBG (!).
+Two things our readers and customers ask us often are, “what is the difference between CBG and CBD?” and “does CBG get you high?” – mostly because our full spectrum CBD vapes are 10% CBG (!).

 Here, we'll answer these questions - and more.
 We'll explain what CBG is, how it compares to CBD, the potential health benefits, and where to purchase products that contain this infamous cannabinoid.